J-Priya-2002/AutoCorrect-using-Python/README.md

 In this model, we are going to consider **edit distance** between every pair of words in a list containing the vocabulary.
 Basically, edit distance is a **measure of minimum edits required to convert one word to another**.
 This process of conversion includes steps like **Delete**,**Replace**,**Switch** and **Insert** on a pair of words.

-In order to do tests the book [Alice in the Wonderland](alice_in_wonderland.txt) was used to provide the vocabulary and word to train the model.

 In this project, to reduce complexity, we would go for words that are **1 or 2 edit distance away**.
 The goal of our model to produce the right output is to compute the **probability of a word being correct, _P(c/w)_ ,is probability of certain word _w_ given that is is correct, _P(w/c)_ , multiplied to probability of being correct in general, _P(c)_ , divided by probability of that word appearing, _P(w)_ .**